christianwach/civicrm-admin-utilities/README.md

 * Allows suppression of the "change of email" notification when a CiviCRM Contact's primary email is changed
 * Gives an overview of the relationships between Users and Contacts via the "Manage Users" screen

-### CiviCRM Admin Theme
+### "Wellow Brook" RiverLea Stream

-Version 0.5 introduces a new theme for CiviCRM admin screens that is more in keeping with WordPress.
+Version 1.1.2 introduces a new theme (RiverLea Stream) for CiviCRM admin screens that is more in keeping with WordPress and respects the Administration Colour Scheme that you have chosen on your WordPress Profile screen.
 It can be enabled on the CiviCRM Admin Utilities settings page.

 Feedback is welcome - please [open an issue](https://github.com/christianwach/civicrm-admin-utilities/issues) if you find any bugs or have suggestions for improvements.

+### "Radstock" CiviCRM Admin Theme

+Version 0.5 introduced a theme for CiviCRM admin screens that was more aligned with WordPress styles.
+If you have enabled Radstock it will stay enabled, but it is recommended that you upgrade to Wellow Brook because Radstock will no longer be supported in future.

 ### Notes